ucsc-ospo/ucsc-ospo.github.io/content/authors/sgarg3/_index.md

 user_groups:
 - University of California Mentors
 ---
 Sakshi is a Ph.D. student at the University of California, Santa Cruz in the domain of Computer Engineering.
 Her research interests are compiler and EDA tool design for productive hardware development flow.
-She is working on [LiveHD](https://github.com/masc-ucsc/livehd) as a part of the [Micro Architecture at Santa Cruz (MASC)](https://masc.soe.ucsc.edu/) group
+She is working on [LiveHD](https://github.com/masc-ucsc/livehd) as a part of the [Micro Architecture at Santa Cruz (MASC)](https://masc.soe.ucsc.edu/) group.